SocialHealthAI/JupyterHub-4-Collaboration/README.md

 # Docker base image of JupyterHub for Collaboration
-Files used to build the image:
+Files used to build the Docker image:
 __[JupyterHub for Collaboration](https://hub.docker.com/repository/docker/jeffgunderson/jupyterhub4collaboration)__

 The image has the following packages and extensions: